 He3 efficiencies (RT2561)

-In an effort to take another look at RT2561 (original documentation here), I tried to have a quick look at the He3 reconstruction efficiency as a function of pT (the original issue was a dip in this efficiency in pT near 1.5 GeV/c).
+In an effort to take another look at RT2561 (original documentation You do not have access to view this node), I tried to have a quick look at the He3 reconstruction efficiency as a function of pT (the original issue was a dip in this efficiency in pT near 1.5 GeV/c).
 I went back to the oldest library I could use for a simple embedding command I had, even though it embedded He3 into 2012 pp200 data (I wasn't too worried about the background data; more concerned with the He3 results), and this turned out to be SL15e_embed (the job simply wouldn't execute in older libraries).
 Here is the job I ran:

 root4star -b -q -l '/afs/rhic.bnl.gov/star/packages/DEV/StRoot/macros/embedding/bfcMixer_Tpx.C(75,